Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Introduction

-In this paper, simultaneously addressing the strong cross-sectional dependence and heavy-tailedness, we study the problem of factor-adjusted VAR modelling under a week moment condition.
-We combine the two-stage estimation procedure of \citet{Barigozzi2024} with the data truncation step, which first obtains the principal component estimator of the factor structure, followed by the Lasso-type estimation of the VAR coefficients.
-Assuming the existence of $(2 + 2 \epsilon)$-th moment for some $\epsilon \in (0, 1)$, our theoretical investigation fully characterises the performance of the resultant estimators and the choice of the truncation parameter in terms of $\epsilon$; this in particular reveals that as $\epsilon \to 1$, our rates are comparable to those attained in light-tailed situations.
-To the best of our knowledge, the existing work on factor-adjusted modelling assume at least the existence of the $4$-th moment or higher.
-Additionally, our investigation into the second-step Lasso estimation of the VAR model is of interest on its own; in the special case of no factors, we derive a rate for the tail-robust $\ell_1$-regularised estimator which is shown to be sharper than those derived in the existing literature \citep{Wang2023, Liu2021}.
+\cred{Assuming the existence of $(2 + 2 \epsilon)$-th moment only, for some $\epsilon \in (0, 1)$, our theoretical investigation fully characterises the performance of the resultant estimators and the choice of the truncation parameter in terms of $\epsilon$.
+We further show that as $\epsilon \to 1$, the rates attained by the proposed estimators are comparable to that of the state-of-the-art in time series factor modelling \citep{Bai2003, barigozzi2022asymptotic}, which requires the existence of the fourth moment or more, or in high-dimensional VAR modelling \citep{Basu2015} that calls for (sub-)Gaussianity.
+Additionally, our investigation into the second-stage Lasso estimation of the VAR model is of interest on its own; in the special case of no factors, we derive a rate for the tail-robust $\ell_1$-regularised estimator which is sharper than those derived in the existing literature \citep{Wang2023, Liu2021}.}

-The rest of the paper is organised as below. \Cref{sec:model_est} introduces the factor-adjusted VAR model. \Cref{sec:method} introduces the two-step estimation method for the factor structure and the VAR model, and \Cref{sec:theory} establishes their theoretical properties under a weak moment assumption. \Cref{sec:simulations} demonstrates the good performance of the proposed estimators on simulated datasets, and \Cref{sec:real-data} presents an application to a macroeconomic dataset which illustrates the efficacy of the tail-robust method.
+The rest of the paper is organised as below. \Cref{sec:model_est} introduces the factor-adjusted VAR model. \Cref{sec:method} introduces the two-stage estimation method for the factor structure and the VAR model, and \Cref{sec:theory} establishes their theoretical properties under a weak moment assumption. \Cref{sec:simulations} demonstrates the good performance of the proposed estimators on simulated datasets, and \Cref{sec:real-data} presents an application to a macroeconomic dataset which illustrates the efficacy of the tail-robust method.
 Proofs of the theoretical results are given in the Appendix, and all the codes used to produce the numerical results are available at: \url{https://github.com/DylanDijk/truncFVAR}.